See Appendix XV for details on Enrollment Priorities.

-Early Priority Registration will be granted to students who are identified as: foster youth or former foster youth and homeless youth (through age 24); are eligible for services through EOPS, EAC/ACCESS (DSP&S), Tribal TANF, and/or CalWorks; students who are military veterans or active duty service members for:
+Early Priority Registration will be granted to students who are identified as: foster youth or former foster youth and homeless youth (through age 24); are eligible for services through EOPS, EAC/ACCESS (DSP&S), student parent, Tribal TANF, and/or CalWorks; students who are military veterans or active duty service members for:

-- New students within these groups who have completed orientation, assessed for placement in Math and English courses, and complete an educational plan with a counselor (with sole exception that a DSPS student may have enrollment priority expressly listed as an accommodation);
+- New students within these groups who have completed orientation, assessed for placement in Math and English courses, and complete an educational plan with a counselor (with the sole exception that a DSPS student may have enrollment priority expressly listed as an accommodation);

 - Continuing students within the listed groups who are in good academic standing, and have not earned more than 90 degree-applicable units in the district.

-Students who have lost registration priority due to having earned more than 90 degree-applicable units or to being on Probation 2 or dismissal, may appeal for reinstatement of priority due to extenuating circumstance.
+Students who have lost registration priority due to having earned more than 90 degree-applicable units or to being on Probation 2 or dismissal, may appeal for reinstatement of priority due to extenuating circumstances.
 The appeal must be supported by verifiable extenuating circumstances.
 See Appendix XV for more detailed information, or contact the Counseling Office.